Table of Contents

 Magnet Fishing at the Beach

 The beach is perfect if you are struggling to get permissions.
 The same laws apply as they do to metal detecting a beach.
 Most beaches belong to the crown estate, not so long back you could apply for a simple permit to give you permission, however that has now been discontinued and you no longer require a permit.
 Just check that the beach you want to go to is crown owned.
-You can check here.
+You can check the crown estate map here.

 Over the years there has been a lot of people on the beach, holidaymakers, fisherman, dog walkers etc so potentially some lost metallic items on the seabed.
 The only downside is that many could have sunken too far into the sand.
 There is definitely still potential to find things especially if you can find a good spot off the pier.